 People living gluten-free must monitor anything that is ingested for gluten.
-Since any gluten taken internally can cause adverse reactions, not only foods but also supplements and oral care products must be evaluated.
-But what about topical beauty aids?
-Does your shampoo, body lotion, or make-up have to be gluten-free?
+Since gluten taken internally can cause adverse reactions, not only foods but also supplements and oral care products must be evaluated.
+What about topical products?
+Does shampoo, body lotion, or make-up have to be gluten-free?

-Wheat and oat products are common additives in beauty products including body and facial scrubs, shampoos, and cosmetics such as lipsticks.
+Wheat and oat-based ingredients are sometimes used as additives in beauty and body products such as body and facial scrubs, shampoos, and cosmetics including lipsticks.
 These can be sources of fiber, such as course-grain products (oats and bran) used to aid in exfoliation.
 They can also be used as hydrating agents (e.g. wheat germ oil) and color sources in lipsticks.